TheRealCrazyfuy/PhoneStatusToDiscord/readme.md

 # Phone Status to Discord
-This is a node.js discord bot that can create a realtime updated embed information of your phone.
+This is a node.js discord bot that can create a realtime updated embed with information of your phone.

 We achieve this using a express.js http server that listen to requests from our phone and updates the embed with that info